Abkhazia: War in Abkhazia

-In August 1992, war broke out when the National Guard of Georgia entered Abkhazia.
-The declared goal was to free Georgian officials held captive in Abkhazia, and to reopen the railway line running through Abkhazia to the rest of Georgia, which was frequently robbed.
-According to Darrell Slider, Abkhaz troops were the first to open fire.
+In August 1992, the National Guard of Georgia, led by Tengiz Kitovani, entered Abkhazia.
+The declared goal was to free Georgian officials held captive in Abkhazia, and to reopen the railway line running through Abkhazia to the rest of Georgia.
+One in every ten trains had been robbed in Abkhazia, while Abkhaz separatist leader Vladislav Ardzinba spurned reconciliation talks with Georgia after declaring independence.
+The Abkhaz troops were the first to open fire.
+This led to the beginning of the War in Abkhazia.
 Abkhaz separatist government retreated to Gudauta where the Russian military base was located.
 United Nations High Commissioner for Refugees reported the ethnic-based violence against Georgians in Gudauta.
 The Abkhaz were relatively unarmed at the time and the Georgian troops were able to march into the capital Sukhumi with relatively little resistance and subsequently engaged in ethnically based pillage, looting, assault, and murder.

 The Abkhaz military defeat was met with a hostile response by the self-styled Confederation of Mountain Peoples of the Caucasus, an umbrella group uniting a number of movements in the North Caucasus, including elements of Circassians, Abazins, Chechens, Cossacks, Ossetians and hundreds of volunteer paramilitaries and mercenaries from Russia, including the then-little-known Shamil Basayev, later a leader of the anti-Moscow Chechen secessionists.
 They sided with the Abkhaz separatists to fight against the Georgian government.
 Russian military did not impede the crossing of the Russia-Georgia border by the North Caucasian militants into Abkhazia.
 In the case of Basayev, it has been suggested that when he and the members of his battalion came to Abkhazia, they received training by the Russian Army (though others dispute this), presenting another possible motive.
 On September 25, 1992, Russian Supreme Council (parliament) passed a resolution which condemned Georgia, supported Abkhazia and called for the suspension of the delivery of any weapons and equipment to Georgia and the deployment of a Russian peacekeeping force in Abkhazia.
 It was sponsored by a Russian nationalist politician Sergei Baburin, a Russian deputy who met Vladislav Ardzinba and argued that he was not that much sure that Abkhazia was part of Georgia.
 In October, the Abkhaz and North Caucasian paramilitaries mounted a major offensive against Gagra after breaking a cease-fire, which drove the Georgian forces out of large swathes of the republic.
 Shevardnadze's government accused Russia of giving covert military support to the rebels with the aim of "detaching from Georgia its native territory and the Georgia-Russian frontier land".
 1992 ended with the rebels in control of much of Abkhazia northwest of Sukhumi.